tonywu95/eval_gen/README.md

           ...
           return X
    ```

-   2. Modify the model loading procedure in load_model function at ./lib/utils.py.
+   and modify the model loading procedure in ```load_model``` function at ./lib/utils.py.

-   3. Modify the data loading procedure at ./lib/utils.py (e.g. load_mnist), including validation/training split.
+   2. Modify the data loading procedure at ./lib/utils.py (e.g. load_mnist), including validation/training split.
 Or for loading another dataset.

-   4. If you're evaluating your model on a dataset other than MNIST, you need to modify the data dimension in ./sampling/sampler.py, at line 19 and 20, and modify the procedure of calculating data likelihood at line 113 and 117.
+   3. If you're evaluating your model on a dataset other than MNIST, you need to modify the data dimension in ./sampling/sampler.py, at line 19 and 20, and modify the procedure of calculating data likelihood at line 113 and 117.
 An example can be found at ./sampling/svhn_sampler.py

-   5. Various command instruction can be found at comment after the command.
+   4. Various command instruction can be found at comment after the command.

-   6. Run function ```main(*args)``` in ./experiment/run.py
+   5. Run function ```main(*args)``` in ./experiment/run.py